mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } UpdatePath;
 ~~~

-For each `UpdatePathNode`, the resolution of the corresponding copath node MUST
+For each UpdatePathNode, the resolution of the corresponding copath node MUST
 exclude all new leaf nodes added as part of the current Commit.
 The length of
 the `encrypted_path_secret` vector MUST be equal to the length of the resolution
 of the copath node (excluding new leaf nodes), with each ciphertext being the